Cruising the Mediterranean often includes several cruise ports in Italy. For us, we got to visit all four primary Italy cruise ports.

 Therefore, the majority of our time was spent entering and exploring the Vatican Museum and Basilica, the Pantheon (a well-preserved former Roman temple built in 126 AD), and the Colosseum, which opened in 80 AD and hosted gladiator battles and wild animal fights.

-We also threw three coins in Trevi Fountain, hung out at the Spanish Steps, and walked around the “The Wedding Cake” (Altare della Patria) paying respect to Italy’s tomb of the unknown soldier at the eternal flame.
+We also threw three coins in Trevi Fountain, hung out at the Spanish Steps, and walked around “The Wedding Cake” (Altare della Patria), paying respect to Italy’s tomb of the unknown soldier at the eternal flame.

 A bit of trivia: